helenabutow/bunny/README.md

 # Use Cases

 <!-- TODO-LOW: list more use cases -->
-* SRE tweaking readiness probes during regional off-hours to support lower SLOs leading to cost savings
+* SRE tweaking readiness probes during regional off-hours to lower cost
+    * Technically, this can be done already by updating the configuration of the Pod but that requires a rolling update of all the Pods in the Deployment (which could take minutes to hours).
+Bunny avoids this.
 * Performance confidently tweaking probes to ensure that provisioned Pod capacity is utilized
+* On-call engineers using tracing to more quickly understand readiness and liveness probe failure during an outage.
-* Engineering using traces to understand which downstream components most often cause probe failure
+* Engineering leadership using traces to understand which downstream components most often increase the risk of failure leading to more informed decision making about where to focus engineering resources
+* SRE using Prometheus' linear prediction to more proactively reject traffic and apply backpressure
+* Engineering running probes more often (than Kubernetes allows), collecting more samples, and so getting a better representation of the failure rate of the service.

 # Alternatives